cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     explicitly.

-2. When hashing to a twisted Edwards curve that does not have a standardized Montgomery form or rational map, the map given in {{appx-rational-map}}
+2. When hashing to a twisted Edwards curve that does not have a standardized Montgomery form or rational map, one of the maps given in {{appx-rational-map}}
 SHOULD be used.

 ### Elligator 2 Method {#ell2edwards}